 Team Members

-A Team Member is Person to whom you've granted special permission to use the Admin Dashboard and/or Field Organizer App.
+A Team Member is a Person to whom you've granted special permission to use the Admin Dashboard and/or Field Organizer App.

 Every Team Member is assigned a Role, with a set of Permissions that determine what they can and can't see and do as administrators, and a Scope.
 By default, the account creator is granted the Admin role, which includes every Permission available on the platform.
 The lowest of these default Roles, Volunteer, simply grants that Team Member access to the workflows to which you've invited them.